Water Damage Restoration and Repair Services

 Flooding and leaking from damaged roofs can affect trusses and seep into ceiling spaces, potentially causing structural damage.
 Asa result, leaky roofs can carry a wide range of associated repairs, requiring multiple different contractors.

 Water damage services for leaky roofs range in cost from $350 to $4,000 or more.

-If flooding and water damage is the result of leaking or backed up plumbing fixtures and only damages flooring and drywall, typically costs are not that high to repair.
+If flooding and water damage are the result of leaking or backed-up plumbing fixtures and only damages flooring and drywall, typically costs are not that high to repair.

 You can expect it to cost $200-$4,000, depending on the extent of the damage.

 Insurance coverage depends largely on your plan’s policy.
 The first thing you should do after calling a water damage restoration company, is begin taking pictures and video of the damage, as well as detailed notes.
 This can help dramatically in explaining your situation to the insurance company and cover yourself in case they attempt to limit coverage or your damage expenses.